chef/chef-web-docs/chef_master/source/knife.rst

 Verb Subcommands
 -----------------------------------------------------

 knife includes a set of subcommands that are built around common verbs: ``delete``, ``deps``, ``diff``, ``download``, ``edit``, ``list``, ``show``, ``upload``, ``xargs``.
-These subcommands allow knife to issue commands that interact with any object stored in the chef-repo or stored on the Chef server.
+These subcommands allow knife to issue commands that interact with any object stored in the chef-repo or stored on the Chef Infra Server.
 Some important principles behind this group of subcommands includes:

 * A command that works with each object in the chef-repo.
 The subcommands specify the desired action (the "verb"), and then directory in which that object resides (``clients``, ``cookbooks/``, ``data_bags/``, ``environments/``, ``nodes``, ``roles/``, and ``users``).
 For example: ``download cookbooks/``
-* A command that works with certain objects in the Chef server, including ``acls``, ``groups``, and ``containers``
+* A command that works with certain objects in the Chef Infra Server, including ``acls``, ``groups``, and ``containers``
-* Uses the Chef server as if it were a file system, allowing the chef-repo on the Chef server to behave like a mirror of the chef-repo on the workstation.
-The Chef server will have the same objects as the local chef-repo.
-To make changes to the files on the Chef server, just download files from the Chef server or upload files from the chef-repo
+* Uses the Chef Infra Server as if it were a file system, allowing the chef-repo on the Chef Infra Server to behave like a mirror of the chef-repo on the workstation.
+The Chef Infra Server will have the same objects as the local chef-repo.
+To make changes to the files on the Chef Infra Server, just download files from the Chef Infra Server or upload files from the chef-repo
 * The context from which a command is run matters.
 For example, when working in the ``roles/`` directory, knife will know what is being worked with.
-Enter ``knife show base.json`` and knife will return the base role from the Chef server.
+Enter ``knife show base.json`` and knife will return the base role from the Chef Infra Server.
 From the chef-repo root, enter ``knife show roles/base.json`` to get the same result
-* Parallel requests can be made to the Chef server and are configurable on a per-command basis
+* Parallel requests can be made to the Chef Infra Server and are configurable on a per-command basis

 Wildcard Search
 -----------------------------------------------------